 But when it comes to transferring big files, there are not many good choices because most services have limitations on file sizes.
 You might also encounter slow transfer, file not supported, transfer failure, etc.

-Enter FileWhopper, a web tool specifically designed to overcome the above issues and allows you to transfer big files of any sizes.
+Enter FileWhopper, a web tool specifically designed to overcome the above issues and allows you to transfer big files of any size.
 The best part?
 Your first transfer of up to 5GB is free!

 Let’s see how it can make your big file transfer much easier.